JelovsEyefinity

 Multi-location enterprise1–3 locations5+ locations

-Updated March 2026 · Jelo Editorial Team
+Updated April 2026 · Jelo Editorial Team

 Eyefinity is a practice management and EHR platform owned by VSP Global — the largest vision insurance provider in the United States.
 Because of that ownership structure, Eyefinity has the deepest native VSP billing integration of any optometry software platform.
 It was built primarily to serve the optical retail chain market: Visionworks, America's Best, and large multi-location private groups.